FOUNDATIONS & FRAMEWORKS on-site Basic CourseConfidently equip students with deep text comprehension skills Schedule your school's on-site course

 No, graduate credit is not available at this time.

 Where do we buy materials?

 Course materials are sold online by Make Way for Books.
-The Foundations & Frameworks Basic Course Book (revised 2020) and The Foundations & Frameworks Toolbox (revised 2021) will be available early 2021.
+Materials include: The Architecture of Learning: Designing Instruction for the Learning Brain (book), The Foundations & Frameworks Basic Course Book (updated 2021), and The Foundations & Frameworks Toolbox (updated 2021).